leo27945875/Python_Stable_3D_Truss_Analysis/detail/how_to_use.md

 - **`jointID1`** : ID number of the second joint of this member.
 - **`memberType`** : Member type which contain the information about `cross-sectional area`, `Young's modulus`, `density` of this member.

-Here is the detial of class `MemberType`:
+Here is the detail of class `MemberType`:

 ```python
 class MemberType: